khofstadter/CS220AU-DP/README.md

 ### in week 11
 - shooting for the Interview
 - Adding other elements to the introduction (music, voiceover...)
-- Determining the narrowed and focus topic that will included as a text below the video.
+- Determining the narrowed and focused topic that will be included as a text below the video.